fridamariejoergensen/CSS_project/content/network-analysis.md

 The random network is much more clustered and the degree of each node is more equally distributed such that there are no outliers, as there is in the Harry Potter network.
 At the same time the sum of incoming edge weights (strength) is more similar across all nodes.

 ## **Degree analysis**
 The degree of a node describes how many edges are connected to a node.
 With directed graphs we distinguish between edges going in and out of a node, referred to as in-degree and out-degree.
-Furthermore, with a weighted graph the weight of an edge is included in the degree, so we are dealing with weighted in- and out-degree.
+Though, we have modelled our network as a directed, weighted graph, the weights are not taken into account in the following degree investigation.
 We have summarized some statistical metrics of the degrees found in the Harry Potter network and compare this to the random network.
 <table>
 <thead>
   <tr>